reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 }
 ```

-Now there is a new problem!

-Try setting the `onSquareClick` prop of square to be `handleClick(0)` directly in the JSX like this:
+Next, you will need to pass that `i` to `handleClick`.
+You could try to set the `onSquareClick` prop of square to be `handleClick(0)` directly in the JSX like this, but it won't work:

 ```jsx
 <Square value={squares[0]} onSquareClick={handleClick(0)} />
 ```

+Here is why this doesn't work.
 The `handleClick(0)` call will be a part of rendering the board component.
 Because `handleClick(0)` alters the state of the board component by calling `setSquares`, your entire board component will be re-rendered again.
-But `handleClick(0)` is now a part of rendering of the board component, and so you've created an infinite loop:
+But this runs `handleClick(0)` again, leading to an infinite loop:

 <ConsoleBlock level="error">